“And the rest of the Jews also played the hypocrite with him, so that even Barnabas was carried away with their

 Their hypocrisy led others to defect from grace.
-People disowned the truth of grace by the behavior of their leaders.
+Others disowned the truth of grace by the behavior of their leaders.
 They took their cue from leaders.
-No Christian should allow himself to become disillusioned over leaders who fall.
+No Christian should let himself become disillusioned over leaders who go astray doctrinally.
 It should surprise no Christian who understands the sin capacity.
 Our sin capacity never improves or gets better.

-Barnabas was a colleague in ministry and close friend of Paul.
+Barnabas was a colleague in ministry and a close friend of Paul.
 Barnabas was there for Paul when few others would trust him (Acts 9:27).
-Paul left as a murderer and came back as a missionary.
+Paul left Jerusalem as a murderer and returned as a missionary.
 Who would believe this?
 Barnabas believed Paul even though everyone around did not believe him.
-Everyone was skeptical but Barnabas took him in (Acts 11:19f).
+Everyone was skeptical, but Barnabas took him in (Acts 11:19f).
 Barnabas was a good man, a man of faith (Acts 15:25).
-He introduced Paul into the ministry of teaching the Word at Antioch.
+He introduced Paul into the ministry of teaching the Word at Antioch of Syria.
+He was with Paul on the first missionary journey to what is called Turkey today.

 Both Paul and Barnabas preached the gospel of grace together.
 Now Barnabas put on a mask that did not show his true belief in grace.
-Of all people, it was very unlikely that Barnabas would fall into fakery.
+It was implausible that Barnabas would fall into legalism.
 This was a cruel blow to Paul.
-This was a real shocker.
+Barnabas’ action was a real shocker.
 Even a senior and veteran missionary can go bad.
-Barnabas put too much confidence in Peter.
-However, he was a man, and as a man, he had all the potential of failure residing within him because he had a sin capacity.
+Barnabas put too much confidence in Peter by eating with legalists.
+However, they were men, and as men, they had all the potential of failure residing within them because they had a sinful capacity to pull them down.

 Expediency never justifies deception.

 True Christianity must operate on truth, not deceit.
 Truth is more important than unity.
-When Christians present themselves as something they are not, there can be no integrity in the relationship.
+When Christians present themselves as something they are not, the relationship can have no integrity.

 Expediency never justifies deception.
-Many leaders today fall into the trap of caring about what other people think about doctrine.
-Leaders should not succumb to public opinion about truth.
-We cannot allow the pressure of the mob to get to us.
+Many leaders today fall into the trap of fearing to teach the truth.
+Leaders should never succumb to public opinion about communicating truth.
+We cannot allow the pressure of the mob to get to us; otherwise, the ministry will suffer significant losses.